VUnit/vunit/README.rst

 What is VUnit?
 ==============

-VUnit is an open source unit testing framework for VHDL released under the terms of Mozilla Public License, v.
+VUnit is an open source unit testing framework for VHDL/SystemVerilog released under the terms of Mozilla Public License, v.
 2.0.
-It features the functionality needed to realize continuous and automated testing of your VHDL code.
+It features the functionality needed to realize continuous and automated testing of your HDL code.
 VUnit doesn't replace but rather complements traditional testing methodologies by supporting a "test early and often" approach through automation.

+**NOTE:** SystemVerilog support is experimental.

 Project Mission
 ===============

-The VUnit project mission is to apply best SW testing practises to the world of VHDL by providing the tools missing to adapt to such practises.
+The VUnit project mission is to apply best SW testing practises to the world of HDLs by providing the tools missing to adapt to such practises.
 The major missing piece is the unit testing framework, hence the name V(HDL)Unit.
 However, VUnit also provides supporting functionality not normally considered as a part of an unit testing framework.

 Main Features
 =============

 -  Builds on the commonly used `xUnit`_ architecture.
--  Python test runner that enables powerful test administration, can handle VHDL fatal run-time errors (e.g. division by zero), and ensures test case independence.
+-  Python test runner that enables powerful test administration, can handle fatal run-time errors (e.g. division by zero), and ensures test case independence.
 -  Scanners for identifying files, tests, file dependencies, and file changes enable for automatic (re)compilation and execution of test